Properties Birmingham Tenants

 Rent is payable by standing order, which is dated 3 days before the ‘rent due’ date to allow time for the monies to clear into the rent account.

 For properties managed by Properties Birmingham, you will be contacted by our office a few weeks before the end date of your contract, asking you if you wish to renew your tenancy.
 A form will be sent out to you for you to complete and return to our office.
 We can then contact your landlord and arrange to sign a new contract.
-A renewal fee of £50 must be made, after which we will update our records.

 If your property is managed by your landlord, you must contact them directly.
 We are happy to assist in drawing up new contracts – please contact us for more information.